-- Determine the appropriate level of capital that will support the attainment of the Bank's strategic objectives, meet the minimum regulatory requirements and cover all material risks that the Bank may encounter in the course of its business - Periodically monitor and assess the capital ratios of the Bank.
-Monitoring shall include capital ratios with and without the regulatory stress test prescribed by the regulators, based on both the consolidated and solo financial statements of the bank

-- Report to the ALCO the Bank's capital ratio and position based the consolidated and solo financial statements on a monthly basis and to the Board ICAAP Steering Committee on a quarterly basis - Inform the ALCO/ Board ICAAP Steering Committee on possible breach of ICAAP capital thresholds, particularly during period of stress and activating the Bank's capital contingency plan, if needed - > The Sub-Committee will evaluate and endorse to the Board the options to improve the Bank's capital adequacy as provided for in the Capital Contingency Plan - > In case of capital sourcing, the Sub-Committee shall endorse to the Board ICAAP Steering Committee / Board the manner, the amount and time period for capital raising. - Ensure that the capital ratios resulting from the three-year strategic business plan under the Bank's ICAAP shall meet the minimum regulatory requirement as well as the Bank's internal thresholds. - > The Sub-Committee shall determine the Bank's internal thresholds and shall endorse the same to the Board ICAAP Steering Committee / Board. - Undertake the optimal allocation of the capital to the different business groups in accordance with the portfolio diversification policy and subject to the sustainability of earnings, risk weights of assets, among others.
+- Determine the appropriate level of capital that will support the attainment of the Bankøs strategic objectives, meet the minimum regulatory requirements and cover all material risks that the Bank may encounter in the course of its business - Periodically monitor and assess the capital ratios of the Bank.
+Monitoring shall include capital ratios with and without the regulatory stress test prescribed by the regulators, based on both the consolidated and solo financial statements of the Bank. - Report to the Asset/Liability Committee (ALCO) the Bankøs capital ratio and position based the consolidated and solo financial statements on a monthly basis and to the Board ICAAP Steering Committee on a quarterly basis. - Inform the ALCO/ Board ICAAP Steering Committee on possible breach of ICAAP capital thresholds, particularly during a period of stress and activating the Bankøs capital contingency plan, if needed. - > The Sub-Committee will evaluate and endorse to the Board ICAAP Steering Committee the options to improve the Bankos capital adequacy as provided for in the Capital Contingency Plan. - > In case of capital sourcing, the Sub-Committee shall endorse to the Board ICAAP Steering Committee/Board the manner, amount and time period for capital raising. - Ensure that the capital ratios resulting from the 3-year strategic business plan under the Bankøs ICAAP shall meet the minimum regulatory requirement as well as the Bankøs internal thresholds. - > The Sub-Committee shall determine the Bankos internal thresholds and shall endorse the same to the Board ICAAP Steering Committee/Board. - Undertake the optimal allocation of the capital to the different business groups in accordance with the portfolio diversification policy and subject to the sustainability of earnings, risk weights of assets, among others.